A step-by-step guide to hosting a successful remote meeting

 Although asking engaging questions can be tricky, it’s key to keep the meeting lively and your audience alert.
 Questions such as “Would this help with your problem?”, “How would this impact your company?”, or simply “Is this relevant?”, are perfect to gauge people’s interest in the discussion and adjust your presentation accordingly.

 Finally, you should avoid asking open-ended questions which can result in “dead air”.
 How many times have you asked an audience if anyone had any questions and all you got back was an awkward silence?
 Asking targeted questions to a specific member of the audience can solve this issue and help stimulate the discussion.
-However, it’s important to set the audience member up for success – note down their name and job title once they enter the discussion, or have a list of attendees on hand, so that you can call them by name and make them feel at ease; then set up a question with a thorough explanation which will avoid catching them off guard and will help them formulate their answer.
+However, it’s important to set the audience member up for success – note down their name and job title once they enter the discussion, or have a list of attendees at hand, so that you can call them by name and make them feel at ease; then set up a question with a thorough explanation which will avoid catching them off guard and will help them formulate their answer.

 While in a physical setting it’s easier to feel and feed off of the audience’s energy, the lack of audience interaction is one of the main issues presented by a virtual environment.